 In fact, it's one of the hardest areas in the home to green and that's thanks to a number of chemicals that are added to most bedding products.
-These include perfumes, flame-retarders, toxic dyes, stain guards, and more.
+These include perfumes, flame retardants, toxic dyes, stain guards, and more.

-But the good news is that I've curated the best, most sustainable and eco-friendly bedding for you here.
+But the good news is that I've curated the best, most sustainable, and eco-friendly bedding for you here.
 So go ahead and rest your head...
 Sustainable slumber is totally doable.

 What criteria do we use when choosing eco friendly sustainable bedding?